Hometown: San Diego, California

-How long have you been walking backwards, leading campus tours?
+How long have you been walking backwards, leading tours?
+One year

 What is your favorite thing about UC Davis?